 One thing is certain.
 Now more than ever, affected contractors and subcontractors must be sure to have substantial policies in place for addressing whistleblower complaints.

 Dealing with Whistleblower Complaints

-Small businesses that now find themselves governed by whistleblower regulations must learn to be reasonable with employees who report suspected wrongdoing for the first time.
-Instead of firing them or taking other retaliatory action, employers are now required to rally around the whistleblower and offer whatever it takes to help them file their complaint.
+Small businesses now governed by whistleblower regulations must learn to be reasonable with employees who report suspected wrongdoing for the first time.
+Instead of firing them or taking other retaliatory action, employers are now required to rally around the whistleblower and offer whatever it takes to help them file their complaints.